FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 - The platform's [issues workflow] helps users to manage the issues, which means that the users can perform several different *tasks on them* (e.g. writing a comment or assigning them to somebody).
 The platform recognizes those issues that already existed in the previous analyzed version and their *task settings* will be available in the next versions as well.
 SourceMeter FaultHunter module replaces many rule violations of the free checkers with its own implementation (or vice versa if, for example, the license key expires) but it hides this change from the platform, more precisely, the platform does not notice the difference and the *task settings* of an issue reported by one checker will be available on the corresponding issue reported by another checker.
 However, in some cases, the different implementations of the same rule differ so much that it is not possible to hide this change, and in these cases the *task settings* on the given issue might get lost or goes to a wrong place.
 For example, in case of *Missing Brake In Switch* rule FaultHunter warns for each branch where the break (or continue, etc.) is missing while PMD gives only one warning for the line of the switch keyword.
 In this case, it is possible that FaultHunter provides more rule violations instead of the earlier one and the *task settings* cannot be transferred automatically to all of them.

-- TODO: Although the different kinds of C and C++ elements have different sets of metrics (e.g. C++ struct has inheritance metrics while C struct does not) their coding rule violation groups are common in spite of the fact that several category (e.g. Object Orientedness) cannot be applied for C elements.
+- Although the different kinds of C and C++ elements have different sets of metrics (e.g. C++ struct has inheritance metrics while C struct does not) their coding rule violation groups are common in spite of the fact that several category (e.g. Object Orientedness) cannot be applied for C elements.

 - In case of C/C++ and Python, SourceMeter calculates metrics for declarations and the definition separately.
 The plug-in uploads only the metric values of the definition (if it exists) or the first declaration (if there is no definition in the code).
 This can lead to imprecisions in some cases.